THE LEGEND OF DRACULA, Book I

 To achieve his goals he must ally himself with the Gypsy witch Madame Boogala and the mad Russian despot, Ivan the Terrible.
 To expand his Kingdom of the Night, he must find new recruits like Gretchen the flower girl and Hella the adventuress.

-Nineteen tales of terror lay within... and more to follow!
+Nineteen tales of terror lay within... and more will follow!

 ....an ambitious and entertaining take on the familiar legend of Dracula.
 A prequel of sorts to Bram Stoker's classic novel, it shows Dracula's quest to become King of the Vampires.
 Vlad cuts a bloody swath across Europe and Asia, finding allies and enemies among the supernatural creatures of many lands.